 Unlike active fire protection methods such as sprinkler systems or fire extinguishers, the PFP coating system does not require manual or automatic intervention in order to function.
 Additionally, it requires little to no maintenance over the life of its installation.

-Why is Fireproofing Important?
+Why is fireproofing important?

 When a steel structure is exposed to fire, it will rapidly rise in temperature.
 The fundamental purpose behind fireproofing materials is to slow down the heating of that structural steel.